daddinuz/traits/README.md

 ## Installation

-Traits uses cmake as its default building system, so **cmake 3.0 or higher is required** if you don't want to build the library by yourself.
+Traits uses cmake as its default building system, so **cmake 3.0 or higher is required** in order to build.
 When the requirements are satisfied follow the following steps:

 ```bash